SUSSBIA/fabric-onboarding-experience/09-sandbox-experiments/hdb-resales/01-report-consumer-walkthrough/README.md

 ## Required artefacts

-For this walkthrough, use the published HDB Resales report in the Fabric Sandbox Workspace.
+For this walkthrough, use the published HDB Resales report in the assigned Fabric Sandbox Workspace.

 Report consumers should interact with the published report in reading mode.
 They are not expected to download, edit, or upload a PBIX file.